What is link building in seo?

 You never know who will end up reading that and it makes it clear you don’t have a clue what you are on about and will take links from and link back to anybody.

 And don’t send out spam email requests.
 I get hundreds of bottom feeder link requests and don’t answer any of them.
-It is a waste of time.
+It is a waste of time for most of us.

 Get Links From REAL Sites (Sites That Do NOT Exist JUST To Link To Other Sites)